Author: Dawid Adach

 - Multiple Docks which are similar to API Endpoints

-- Different Ships sailing which are same as our Requests
+- Different Ships sailing which relate to our Requests

 - Containers on our ships which carry some Data

-Imagine that you sit in another harbor and you want get some stuff from another harbor.
+Imagine that you sit in another harbor and you wish to get some stuff from another harbor.
 What do you do?
-You send a Ship, to specific Harbor, which goes to a particular Dock, load Containers and come back to you.
-And this is exactly how API works.
-While using API you are also sending your Request (Ship), to specific Application/Endpoint (Harbor/Dock) to obtain/give certain Data (Containers)!.
+You send a Ship, to specific Harbor, which goes to a particular Dock, load some Containers and come back.
+And this is exactly how an API works.
+While using an API you are also sending your Request (Ship), to specific Application/Endpoint (Harbor/Dock) to obtain/deliver certain Data (Containers)!.

-It might sound funny but it really work the same way.
-For example - if you send your ship to the wrong dock, most probably you won't get containers which you wanted.
-Same with API if you confuse endpoints.
-If you send a wrong data (containers) they won't be accepted by the server, similarly, wrong containers won't be accepted by customs in destination harbor.
+It might sound funny but it really works the same way.
+For example, if you send your ship to the wrong dock, most probably you won't get the containers taht you wanted.
+Same with an API if you confuse endpoints.
+If you send the wrong data (containers) they won't be accepted by the server, similarly, any wrong containers won't be accepted by customs in the destination harbor.
 There might be one difference though.
-Ships don't sail as fast as requests flies :)
+Ships don't sail as fast as requests fly :)

 Previous lesson Next lesson